Spartronics4915/Vision/BuildRaspi.md

 A number of startSomething.sh scripts can be found in our repository and it's quite simple to manually edit ~/runCamera to launch the desired script.
-Here's an example we a few options commented out.
+Here's an example with a few options commented out.

 ```bash
 #!/bin/sh